 Robinson Ranch was in decent shape still coming out of a cold winter season.
 The fairways were lush and green for the most part, providing nice fluffy lies.
 The rough was dormant and brown for a contrasted visual style, but the turf itself was inconsistent.
 It was patchy and clumpy, so lies generally weren’t that good.
 Sometimes you’d have a very thin lie and other times you would be nestled between two clumps of dry grass.
 It was really shaved down, though, so the ball wouldn’t often stay in the rough.
 As mentioned earlier, it would often kick back into the fairway or off into trouble.

 The greens were super firm and hard to hold on approaches, but they rolled smooth on putts at medium speeds.
-The Valley course’s greens are still recovering from a recent aeration, so they are still bumpy.
+The Valley course’s greens were still recovering from a recent aeration, so they were still bumpy.
 The Mountain course is set to be punched next week.
 The bunkers had nice sand throughout.
-What I like is that the fairway bunkers are more packed down and firm, while the greenside traps are full of softer, deeper sand.
-Unfortunately, I noticed many of the greenside traps were getting torn up and bits the tarp underneath were poking through the surface.
+What I liked was that the fairway bunkers were more packed down and firm, while the greenside traps were full of softer, deeper sand.
+Unfortunately, I noticed many of the greenside traps were getting torn up and bits the linings underneath were poking through the surface.
 They will need some work soon.

 Overall, I’d definitely recommend Robinson Ranch.
 With the canyon style design, it is quite reminiscent of several courses throughout North San Diego County, South Orange County and parts of the Inland Empire.
 But for Los Angeles County, it stands out as a higher-end public play choice that’s worth a little bit of a drive up toward the Antelope Valley.
 Their normal weekend rates are a little too high in my opinion, but deals can often be found online and their weekday rates are also very reasonable.
 I definitely look forward to coming back and playing here again when the course is in peak season condition.